imjackson/dotfiles/readme.md

 # My .files
 These are my various dotfiles for configuring bash settings.
-As of now these are standalone, I would like to create an install script in the near future for automatic setup.
+Running setup.sh will test for and create symlinks for the various dotfiles included, though they still must be soucred into .bashrc/.bash_profile.